 Analysis of economic issues relating to the European union.
 Explores the institutional aspects, the attempt to coordinate social and economic policies - welfare, employment, commercial, fiscal, and monetary - and the economic linkages between the European Union and the rest of the world.
-Prerequisite: 2.0 in ECON 301.
+Prerequisite: minimum grade of 2.0 in ECON 301.

 This course focuses on the economic aspects of the European Union.
 The historical and institutional backgrounds are surveyed briefly in order to understand the special nature of the EU as an economic entity.
 Then the integration and trade issues are presented; the evolution from a customs union to a single market and the trade relations with the rest of the world and specially with the US (negotiations through the WTO etc. ).
 Next the international finance aspects are investigated, including the various efforts toward monetary integration: from the “snake” to the EMS and eventually a monetary union with a single currency, the Euro, and the European Central Bank.
 A number of specific issues are also raised: the common agricultural policy, unemployment, etc.

 Two lectures - 2 hours each - presentation of material - discussion